This post was originally published on 15 May 2020 and was updated on 17 August 2020 for freshness, accuracy and comprehensiveness.

 - Bank details

-You will need to confirm that your business has been adversely affected by the coronavirus.
+You will need to confirm that your business has been adversely affected on or after 14 July 2020 by the coronavirus.
 HMRC will be checking claims and will take appropriate action to withhold or recover payments found to be dishonest or inaccurate.

 Unfortunately, your tax agent or advisor cannot make the claim on your behalf.